Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 You must have added the project on your server/machine and you are in root of your project.

-Change values of exported variables in `setup.sh` file in case if you want.
-Most of the cases the default values will work.
+In Most of the cases the default values will work and also you can Change values of exported variables in `setup.sh` file.

 ```
 export NGINX_PORT=80